Rational curves on O'Grady's tenfolds: Recall on the ten dimensional O'Grady's example

-The case we are interesting in here is when the Mukai vector is non primitive, since it gives rise to the ten dimensional example of ihs manifold we are interested in.
+The case we deal with here is when the Mukai vector is non primitive, since it gives rise to the ten dimensional example of IHS manifold we are interested in.
 The first result in this direction has been found by O'Grady.

 \begin{thm}[O'Grady \cite{OG10}] Let $S$ e a projective $\K3$ surface and fix the Mukai vector $v=(2,0,-2)\in H^*(S,\ZZ)$; let $H$ be a $v$-generic polarization on $S$.
-The moduli space $\M_{10}:=\M_v(S,H)$ admits a symplectic desingularization $\tilde \pi:\widetilde\M_{10}\rightarrow \M_{10}$, which is an ihs manifold of dimension ten and second Betti number at least $24$. \end{thm}
+The moduli space $\M_{10}:=\M_v(S,H)$ admits a symplectic desingularization $\tilde \pi:\widetilde\M_{10}\rightarrow \M_{10}$, which is an IHS manifold of dimension ten and second Betti number at least $24$. \end{thm}

-By $b_2(\widetilde\M_{10})\ge 24$ one can conclude that $\widetilde\M_{10}$ gives a new deformation class of ihs manifolds: the second Betti number is a deformation invariant, and the Betti numbers of Beauville's examples are 7 and 23, as shown in \cite{beauville.varietes}.
+By $b_2(\widetilde\M_{10})\ge 24$ one can conclude that $\widetilde\M_{10}$ gives a new deformation class of IHS manifolds: the second Betti number is a deformation invariant, and the Betti numbers of Beauville's examples are 7 and 23, as shown in \cite{beauville.varietes}.
 In \cite{rapagnettaOG10} Rapagnetta proved that $b_2(\widetilde\M_{10})=24$.

-The manifold $\widetilde\M_{10}$ is actually the only (up to deformation) new example of ihs manifold that can be constructed as a symplectic resolution of a moduli space of semistable sheaves on a projective $\K3$ surface.
+The manifold $\widetilde\M_{10}$ is actually the only (up to deformation) new example of IHS manifold that can be constructed as a symplectic resolution of a moduli space of semistable sheaves on a projective $\K3$ surface.
 Also, it arises for several choices of non primitive Mukai vectors.

 \begin{thm} Let $S$ be a projective $\K3$ surface and $v$ a Mukai vector of the form $v=mw$, with $w$ primitive, $m\ge 2$ and $w^2>0$; let $H$ be a $v$-generic polarization on $S$. \begin{enumerate} \item If $m=2$ and $w^2=2$, there exists a symplectic desingularization $\tilde\pi_v:\widetilde\M_v(S,H)\rightarrow\M_v(S,H)$ obtained as blow-up of $\M_v(S,H)$ along the singular locus $\Sigma_v:=\M_v\setminus\M_v^s$, taken with reduced structure (Lehn, Sorger \cite{lehnsorger}). \item Under the hypotheses of (1), $\widetilde\M_v(S,H)$ is deformation equivalent to $\widetilde\M_{10}$.
 The pullback morphism